-How to Choose a Watch（Step-by-step Guide）
+How to Choose a Watch（For Man and Women Included）

 The ingenious invention form over two centuries ago that is the wristwatch proves itself practical until modern times.
 Although watch sales went downhill around the early 2000s, came the smart phones, watches made a comeback after almost a decade.

 Why is this so?
 Despite there are smart phones at our disposal, there are still many reasons why people still buy it for themselves and as gifts to loved ones.
 They’re functional, convenient, stylish, collectible, and can serve as a status symbol and heirloom.

 But if you don’t know how and where to start watch shopping, no worries, for we’ll guide you on how to choose a watch.
 Also, we suggest that you should first be familiarized with the basics of watches, which will also be covered here in this article.